Evan Mantyk, Contributing Writer

 What does it all mean?
 Perhaps, in the end, the Peaches of Immortality represent the sweet and fulfilling state of spiritual awakening that the Monkey King, and all spiritual seekers, hope to reach.
 Trying to steal these peaches, as the Monkey King did, and cut corners on one’s path to enlightenment, does not work.
 The powerful peaches could not save him in the short term from his own errors and poor judgment.
 Yet his strong wish to have them and become an all-powerful divine being do lead him in the right direction.
 We might say that only after going through a daring and arduous journey of spiritual awakening did he finally, truly taste the Peaches of Immortality.

-Inspired by this legend and the 2012 Shen Yun dance piece How the Monkey King Came to Be, the Shen Yun Shop’s Peaches of Immortality Scarf celebrates this magical and powerful fruit in its center and border, as well as featuring scenes from the legend and sumptuous peach blossoms throughout.
+Inspired by this legend and the 2012 Shen Yun dance piece How the Monkey King Came to Be, the Shen Yun Shop’s Peaches of Immortality Charm celebrates this magical and powerful fruit.

 The above myth is adapted from the Ming Dynasty classic novel Journey to the West, by Wu Cheng’en, which is based loosely on the real monk in history Xuanzang’s journey to India to obtain Buddhist scriptures during the Tang Dynasty.